knath2000/gentedekhorasan/memory-bank/systemPatterns.md

     -   React Hooks (`useState`, `useEffect`, `useContext`, `useTheme`, `useSafeAreaInsets`, `useRef`, `useReducer`).
     -   React Context API for global state.
     -   **Custom Hooks for Complex Logic:**
-        -   `useAudioPlayer` in `src/hooks/useAudioPlayer.ts` manages audio playback state using `expo-audio`'s library-provided `useAudioPlayer` hook, coupled with a `useReducer` pattern for robust state transitions.
+        -   `useAudioPlayer` in `src/hooks/useAudioPlayer.ts` manages audio playback state using `createAudioPlayer` from `expo-audio` directly, coupled with a `useReducer` pattern for robust state transitions.
 It enforces a mono-instance 'play-on-create' audio player lifecycle.
 UI state is strictly synchronized via player events (`onPlaybackStatusUpdate`) to ensure reliability, as per `expo-audio` best practices.
 -   **Navigation Pattern:**
     -   **Expo Router:** File-system based routing.
     -   Tab-based navigation for main sections.
--   **Data Fetching Pattern:**
+-   **Data Fetching Pattern (Hybrid Model):**
+    -   **Arabic Verse Text:** Fetched from Vercel Serverless Functions (which query PostgreSQL) via `src/services/apiClient.ts` and then integrated by `src/services/surahService.ts`.
-    -   **Static Content:** Fetched as JSON files from Vercel Blob URLs via `src/services/surahService.ts`.
+    -   **Translations & Surah List (Static):** Fetched as JSON files from Vercel Blob URLs directly by `src/services/surahService.ts`.
+    -   **Audio Files:** URLs constructed by `src/services/audioService.ts` pointing to Vercel Blob.
-    -   **Dynamic Content (Planned):** `@supabase/supabase-js` client.
+    -   **Dynamic User Content (Planned):** `@supabase/supabase-js` client.
-    -   `async/await` with `useEffect` hook in components.
+    -   `async/await` with `useEffect` hook in components for data loading.
+-   **API-Driven Content & Hybrid Retrieval:**
+    -   The application employs a hybrid data retrieval strategy.
+Core Quranic text (Arabic) is served dynamically via an API layer (Vercel Serverless Functions backed by PostgreSQL) to allow for more flexible data management and potential future enhancements (e.g., different Qira'at, advanced search).
+    -   Supporting static content like translations and the Surah list are still fetched from Vercel Blob for simplicity and CDN benefits.
+    -   The `src/services/surahService.ts` acts as an orchestrator, combining data from these different sources (API for Arabic text, Blob for translations) to form complete `Verse` objects for the UI.
+    -   Error handling for API requests is managed within `src/services/apiClient.ts`, with further handling in `src/services/surahService.ts`.
+    -   A cache-first strategy is not yet explicitly implemented but could be a future enhancement for API-fetched data.
 -   **View Composition & Layout:**
     -   Reusable UI components.
     -   Flexbox for layout.